VK2ARH/Cowtown-ADX-Project/README.md

 I have also produced three support videos dealing with:
 - Fine tuning the ADX by calibrating the VFO,
 - Tuning the LPF's to optimize power out and efficiency, and
-- Operating the ADX,  Changing Mode and Band Selection and entering Calibration Mode.
+- Operating the ADX,  Changing Mode and Band Selection.

 These videos can be found here: https://www.youtube.com/@richardh3675